corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/keys/_index.md

 ### Rotating Managed Wrapping Keys

 Virtual node wrapping keys are managed by Corda and can be rotated using the POST method of the [/api/v5_2/wrappingkey/rotation/{tenantid} endpoint](../reference/rest-api/openapi.html#tag/Key-Rotation-API/operation/post_wrappingkey_rotation__tenantid_).
-Specify the following as the path parameter:

-* The short hash holding ID of the virtual node to rotate a virtual node wrapping key.
+Specify the short hash holding ID of the virtual node as the path parameter.
+For example:

-For example, to rotate the Virtual Node wrapping key:

 {{< tabs >}}
 {{% tab name="Bash"%}}